opal/opal/docs/compiled_ruby.md

 ### Debugging and finding errors

-Because Opal does not aim to be fully compatible with ruby, there are some instances where things can break and it may not be entirely obvious what went wrong.
+Because Opal does not aim to be fully compatible with Ruby, there are some instances where things can break and it may not be entirely obvious what went wrong.

-### Using javascript debuggers
+### Using JavaScript debuggers

-As opal just generates javascript, it is useful to use a native debugger to work through javascript code.
+As Opal just generates JavaScript, it is useful to use a native debugger to work through JavaScript code.
 To use a debugger, simply add an x-string similar to the following at the place you wish to
 debug: